dbamadhankumar-beep/AISTUDIO_ORACLE_DASHBOARD/README.md

 ## Centralized Port Configuration

 All port settings are managed in `project.config.json` in the root directory.
-This file contains a single `port` value that is used for both the development server and the production server.
+This file defines separate ports for the frontend development server and the backend API server to prevent conflicts.

 ---